mekind/rag-playground/docs/retrieval/search.md

   - Returns a one-key mapping for consistent downstream handling
 - Formats and returns results with metadata
 - Logs search operation

+**Query rewrite note:**
+The rewrite step calls OpenAI chat completion to rewrite the user input into a clean, single Korean question (no answers, no extra text) before embedding.
+This is intended to improve alignment with collections indexed from `question` fields.

+- If the OpenAI call fails (missing API key, network error, etc.), the system falls back to a lightweight heuristic rewrite (punctuation/question-mark normalization).
+- Implementations should cache rewrite results per unique input to reduce latency/cost when the same query repeats.

 #### Method: `get_all_documents()`